Simbiryan/backend-project-lvl1/README.md

 <a href="https://asciinema.org/a/QLFnuTxTWK0arsRbmKM0Htykg" target="_blank"><img src="https://asciinema.org/a/QLFnuTxTWK0arsRbmKM0Htykg.svg" /></a>

-### Brain calc
+### Brain progression

-What is the result of the expression?
+What number is missing in the progression?

 <a href="https://asciinema.org/a/kBD28GeKDulWP4KbK3MXWY6GS" target="_blank"><img src="https://asciinema.org/a/kBD28GeKDulWP4KbK3MXWY6GS.svg" /></a>

-### Brain calc
+### Brain prime

-What is the result of the expression?
+Answer "yes" if given number is prime.
+Otherwise answer "no"

 <a href="https://asciinema.org/a/VvXre6KA4YOEVWKniNTn70wWo" target="_blank"><img src="https://asciinema.org/a/VvXre6KA4YOEVWKniNTn70wWo.svg" /></a>